-The Agriculture unit grew its GWP in 2020 comparison to 2019, increasing by 25%.
-This increase arose largely as a result of significant hardening in specific sub-sectors of the agriculture (re)insurance market which the Company was well positioned to take advantage of.
+The Agriculture unit grew its GWP modestly in 2023, in comparison to 2022, increasing by €5.3m.
+During 2023 there were no major loss events other than some activity in Europe.
+In the prevailing market conditions the Company was able to defend its portfolio, particularly in those specific sub-sectors of the agriculture (re)insurance market which experienced capacity constraints (inter alia losses and market expansion).
 The performance of the Company's Agriculture book meets our expectations.